tupol/spark-utils-demos/README.md

 #### Running the Demo
 At this point we have reached the limit of passing parameters to the application as simple arguments.
-Passing in a structure, like a list or a map requires a different approach.
+Passing in a structure, like a list or a map, requires a different approach.
-We are dealing with this by creating a separate application configuration file, `application.conf` that support Json and Hocon format so we can express easily structured data types.
+We are dealing with this by creating a separate application configuration file, `application.conf`, that supports Json and Hocon format so we can express easily structured data types.
 The name of the configuration file is mandatory to be `application.conf`.
 In our case the [`application.conf`](src/main/resources/LinesFilter02/application.conf) looks as following: